JaiServanaBhava/PyBharat/README.md

 📄 License

 This project is licensed under the MIT License
-© 2025 [Your Name or GitHub Username] – India 🇮🇳
+© 2025 Jai Servana Bhava – India 🇮🇳

 ---

 🙌 Join the Movement

-> 🧘 “Code like a yogi, script like a sage.”
+🧘 “Code like a yogi, script like a sage.”